-The 9th Hot Sheet Metal Forming of High-Performance Steel
+The 9th International Conference on Hot Sheet Metal Forming of High-Performance Steel

 27–29 May 2024 • Hilton Garden Inn Nashville Downtown • Nashville, TN., USA

 HOT FORMING OF HIGH PERFORMANCE MATERIALS – A KEY TECHNOLOGY FOR SUSTAINABLE DEVELOPMENT

 The utilization of high-performance materials to push the boundaries for product performance and simultaneously meet increasing environmental demands is a well known strategy.
 The automotive industry is a good example where implementation of high-strength steels has significantly contributed to enhanced crashworthiness and reduced greenhouse gas emissions.
 Producing components from high-performance materials is a challenge where thermo-mechanical forming processes offers a solution.
 Hot forming is a key technology to realize components with complex shapes and high strength.
 Besides well-established processes such as press hardening of boron steels, advanced derivatives including light alloys forming, tailoring of mechanical properties in the same components or forming of hybrid metal-composite materials are also on the market.
 Automotive is still leading the innovation, now addressing the challenges of electromobility, but the technology is penetrating in other sectors.